 The genus name derives either from the Greek word "phaidimos," meaning "shining," and perhaps refers to the leaves of some species, or relates to Phedimus, the Archbishop of Amasea and Metropolitan of Pontus.

 Phedimus will thrive in conditions that many other plants thrive in, but will do just as well in less hospitable areas.
 These succulents have a slow to moderate growth rate, making them a popular choice for growing as a groundcover.
 They also grow well in containers.

-These are light-loving plants, growing best in full sun but also grow in light shade or partial shade.
-They grow best in warmer environments.
-Plant in an area of your garden that gets 6 hours of sunlight a day.
+These are light-loving plants.
+Phedimus will tolerate light shade or partial shade, but they prefer full sun and grow best in warmer environments.
+Plant Phedimus in an area of your garden that gets at least 6 hours of sunlight a day.